Medical device companies facilitate the lives of doctors and patients by providing cutting-edge technology solutions.

 Medical device companies: Regulations and approval

-All medical device companies must go through trials and approval processes with various regulatory bodies in the US, Europe and Asia.
-As in the pharmaceutical industry, medical devices must be approved and regulated by the US Food and Drug Administration (FDA) in order to be available in the US market.
+All medical device companies must go through clinical trials and approval processes with various regulatory bodies in the US, Europe and Asia.
+As in the pharmaceutical industry, medical devices must be approved and regulated by the US Food and Drug Administration (FDA) to be available in the US market.

 More specifically, the agency’s Center for Devices and Radiological Health (CDRH) takes care of the regulation process for companies that are manufacturing, repackaging, relabeling and importing medical devices to be sold in the US.